Why do we work?

 Looking to ramp up your skills?
-CreativeLive have an excellent range of online courses that you can take in the comfort of your own home at your own pace.
+CreativeLive has an excellent range of online courses that you can take in the comfort of your own home at your own pace.
 Have a peek through their range of business courses to see what’s right for you.

 The opportunity to be creative

 Creativity is at the core of many professions.
-It gives people a chance to express themselves through words, music, movement (just to name a few).
+It gives people a chance to express themselves through words, music, and movement (just to name a few).

 It opens up a world of possibility, wonder, and innovation.